Decimal Ten Pence <<-- : -->> Decimal Fifty Pence

 Obv: Second Portrait, inscription ELIZABETH II above D. G. REG.
 F. D. below

-Rev: Crowned Tudor Rose, 20 below, date above and inscribed TWENTY PENCE
+Rev: Crowned Tudor Rose, 20 below, date above and inscribed TWENTY PENCE.

 The border is raised and the border inscriptions are incuse.

 Issued from 1985 to 1997.
 The 1986 coin did not enter circulation and is only available in Mint or Proof Sets.
-During 1992 the effigy was enhanced, becoming slightly larger.

 Proofs: silver in 1996.